bitcoin-sv/bdk/module/typesbdk/examples/README.md

 `VerifyScript` remains available through the compatibility vector API for existing callers.

+The generic signing and public-key creation helpers initialize lazily and randomize their libsecp256k1 signing context from `globalThis.crypto.getRandomValues`; they fail closed if a secure host RNG is unavailable.
+Full builds can export verification-table snapshots for worker instances.
+Imports authenticate the complete snapshot before installing it, so wrong-build or corrupted tables are rejected even when their length is valid.

 ## Native and direct WASM benchmark controls

 After a WASM build, benchmark the exact exported verifier without SDK